TGOSS1984/dungeon_crawler/readme.md

 Forgot to import `enter_dungeon` correctly into `main.py`, which broke the game loop.
 Added the import and that fixed it

+**Battle test Issue**
+When testing the battle function there was originally a finite list of mock inputs.
+If the battle took longer than the list of mock inputs the test would fail.
+The fix was to replace the finite list with an infinite iterator to simulate the player attacking every turn.

 ---

 ##  Development Notes